anvilproject/anvil-portal/content/learn/data-submitters/ingesting-data.md

   - `family.tsv` (optional)
   - Any additional optional tables

-For additional instructions on copying files to a workspace bucket using gsutil, see [Moving data to or from a  workspace Google bucket](https://support.terra.bio/hc/en-us/articles/360024056512-Moving-data-to-from-a-workspace-or-external-Google-bucket-).
+For additional instructions on copying files to a workspace bucket using gsutil, see [Moving data to or from a  workspace Google bucket](https://support.terra.bio/hc/en-us/articles/360024056512-Moving-data-to-from-a-workspace-or-external-Google-bucket-). **Note that you will need to add the `-L` option to the directions in the documentation.**

 ## 4.2 Validation Steps (Automated)